pavitra0/lingo-lyrics/README.md

 ---

 <div align="center">
-  Made with ❤️ by Team LingoLyrics
+  Made with ❤️ by pavitra0
 </div>